IOT-DSA/dslink-dart-vapix/README.md

 If you wish to reset the value of a notification, you can right-click on the notification and choose `@set`.
 You can then set the value to whatever number you would like (eg: 0).

+### Configuring Notification Server

+By default, the notification server runs on port `4444` and binds to `0.0.0.0` which is to say it binds to all interfaces (addresses) associated with the current machine.
+If you wish to force or limit binding to a specific IP address or to change the port, you can do so under the `Axis` > `Notices` > `Server Config` node.
+Under here you will find a value for `Bind IP`, `Port Number` and finally a `status` value which indicates if the notification server is running or stopped.

+You can use the `@set` action on either of the above values to change them.
+If changing the server status to `running` and the value immediately reverts to `stopped` again, then the server is most likely encountering an error when trying to start.
+Please check the log files for the link to look for any errors.